Part Time Day

 - This training is subsidised by the NSW Government

-You can also expect to complete approximately 7 hours of additional study each week outside of class hours, including private study, research.
+You may also be required to complete approximately 6 hours of additional study each week outside of class hours, including:

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services